e-clearing-net/OCHP/OCHP.md

 ### GetStatus.req

 This contains the field definition of the GetStatus.req sent by a NPS to the CHS.
+(It's a NSP message)

  Field Name    |  Field Type    |  Card.  |  Description
 :--------------|:---------------|:--------|:------------